Can’t find your issue?

 Time is of the essence, and we all have the same amount.
 Here's how to better utilize your next 24 hours.

-There is a difference between stress and stressed out.
+There is a difference between experiencing stress and being stressed out.
 One can be a positive motivator, the other can stop you dead in your tracks.